Teaching your kids how to type is easy and FUN with typing games for kids by KidzType. Read on for a full review of the program!

 I’ve made some expensive curriculum flubs in the past (and present, actually), so I decided to start my kids with some free typing games.
 Of the online games that we tried, the favorite was KidzType.

-KidzType is a free online program that makes learning to type fun and engaging.
+KidzType is an online program that makes learning to type fun and engaging.
 My 2nd grade son and my kindergarten daughter have both really enjoyed learning on this platform.

 At first glance (and what your children will hook on to first) KidzType appears to be all games.
 The homepage displays the Dance Mat Typing Games – which is what will get your kids’ attention!